 Where did the story come from?

-The study was carried out by researchers from Georgetown University Hospital and other surgical and research centres in the US.
+The study was carried out by researchers from institutions in Denmark, including Copenhagen University Hospital, Aalborg University and the University of Southern Denmark.

 What kind of research was this?